25th July, 2023

 Now you know what to look out for when it comes to causes of slips, but what about trips?
 Trip hazards can happen in any type of work environment, and it's not just cables you need to look out for.

-So we mentioning loose mats and floor coverings can be a slip hazard.
+So we mentioned loose mats and floor coverings can be a slip hazard.
 They can also be a trip hazard.
-A rug curled up at the corner, a loose floorboard sticking up, and unlevel tile.

 Keeping your workforce aware of the dangers can also help increase compliance with housekeeping practices, cleaning up spillages, removing obstacles and wearing the right footwear.
 Download the free slip and trip toolbox talk to help raise awareness in your workplace.